 Over 85 travel insurance news

-From 31st March 2013, banks and building societies selling packaged accounts will have to adhere to new rules just published by the Financial Services Authority (FSA).
+Banks and building societies selling packaged accounts will have to adhere to new rules just published by the Financial Services Authority (FSA).

 Around one in five UK adults have a packaged account, which is current account bundled up with a range of insurance policies and other features.